A Brief Introduction

 Having started my career during the early internet boom, when the common job title was “Webmaster”, many of my first web projects were static HTML, slicing/optimizing images, and putting together table layouts in Dreamweaver or Adobe GoLive.
 As a habitual problem-solver, I was often challenged with the more daunting tasks of handling PERL applications such as contact forms, emailed greeting cards, and games.
 Soon, I was diving into serious server-side development with Cold Fusion/SQL Server.
 This quickly led to earning my Sun Java2 Programmer Certification, and several advanced programming assignments with .NET, as the C# language had so much in common with Java.

-In the early 2000’s, I adopted early MVC frameworks such as Cold Fusion’s Fusebox, PHP Fusebox, and JSP’s Struts, eventually leading to projects with MVC.NET, Codeigniter and Symfony.
-Codeigniter had proven to be the most useful, as many of my clients and employers were hosting sites on inexpensive shared hosts with limited resources, and Codeigniter’s performance in these scenarios was stellar.
+In the early 2000’s, I adopted early MVC frameworks such as Cold Fusion’s Fusebox, PHP Fusebox, and JSP’s Struts, eventually leading to projects with MVC.NET, Codeigniter, Symfony, Ruby on Rails, and Laravel.
+Codeigniter had proven to be the most ubiquitous for some time, as many of my clients and employers were hosting sites on inexpensive shared hosts with limited resources, and Codeigniter was the most easily supported.
+However, I have found Laravel and Rails to be my favorites.
 During this time, my front-end skills were also sharpened while developing dozens of custom WordPress themes and plugins.
 Authoring the courses for VTC on jQuery and PHP also helped to solidify my expertise on these opposite end of “the stack”.

 Here and Now

 I am currently drawing upon all of my skills as an independent contractor.
-I would be interested in joining a company permanently as a full-stack, back or front-end specialist in a remote team.
+I would be interested in joining a company permanently as a full-stack, back or front-end specialist, either on-site in the NYC/NJ area, or remotely.